 - " Revolving structure: The structure incorporates a one-year revolving period.
 VWFSJ entrusts additional receivables during the period, which may lead to a change in the characteristics of the underlying pool.
 To mitigate the uncertainty arising from the replenishment of the pool during the revolving period, the transaction incorporates the "target OC structure" in which the credit enhancement increases to a higher target OC for the ABL 1 (and consequently for the Beneficial Interests 2 and the ABL 2).
 The structure also sets a limitation on the "used car" and "balloon payment" portions in the pool.
-We decide the transaction's credit enhancement level after considering the change in the portfolio under a stressed replenishment scenario. - " Backup servicer arrangement: A backup servicer is not appointed at closing.
+We conduct our analysis assuming that the composition of the portfolio will change to some extent during the replenishment scenario. - Backup servicer arrangement: A backup servicer is not appointed at closing.
 If a servicer replacement event occurs, the trustee 1 may dismiss the servicer and have a backup servicer take over as the servicer.
 Among the candidates for backup servicer are JACCS Co., Ltd. (Jaccs) and SMBC Finance Service Co., Ltd. (SMBCFS).
 Jaccs and SMBCFS also act as sub-servicers in the transaction, based on the business operations consignment agreement.
-(Please see page 19 for more information) - " Balloon payment auto loan with a "repurchase" option: an unfulfilled pre-agreement (repurchase option provided by a dealer or an originator) may constitute an "obligors' payment defense" in the case of auto loans under the legislation referred to in short as the Installment Sales Act, in the event that a dealer or originator goes bankrupt.
+(Please see page 18 for more information) - Balloon payment auto loan with a "repurchase" option: an unfulfilled pre-agreement (repurchase option provided by a dealer or an originator) may constitute an "obligors' payment defense" in the case of auto loans under the legislation referred to in short as the Installment Sales Act, in the event that a dealer or originator goes bankrupt.
 Based on legal opinions provided by legal counsel and our qualitative analyses on (1) the Volkswagen Group's global presence in the automobile industry, (2) dealer diversification, and (3) transaction features, the risks associated with balloon payments with repurchase options are considered sufficiently minimized.
-(Please see page 10 for more information) - " Economic uncertainty: The coronavirus outbreak, the government measures put in place to contain it, and the weak global economic outlook continue to disrupt economies and credit markets across sectors and regions.
-Our analysis has considered the effect on the performance of consumer assets from the current weak Japanese economic activity and a gradual recovery for the coming months.
-Although an economic recovery is underway, it is tenuous and its continuation will be closely tied to containment of the virus.
-As a result, the degree of uncertainty around our forecasts is unusually high.
-We regard the coronavirus outbreak as a social risk under our ESG framework, given the substantial implications for public health and safety.
+(Please see page 9 for more information)